twistor/drupal_flysystem/README.md

                                                // Drupal's private file system.
       // Or.

-      'root' => 'sites/default/files/flysystem', // If the directory is inside
+      'root' => 'sites/default/files/flysystem',
-      'public' => TRUE,                          // the public directory, and ],                                           // public is set to TRUE,
+      'public' => TRUE,                          // In order for the public setting to work,
-                                                 // files will be served
+                                                 // the path must be relative to the root
-                                                 // directly.
+                                                 // of the Drupal install.

     // Optional settings that apply to all adapters.